virtualcue/virtualcue/thank-you.md

 ---
 layout: page
-title: Thank you for your correspondence
+title: Virtual Cue - Thanks for your message
 ---
-## Thank you for your correspondence
+## Thank you for your message!
 We are delighted to hear from you.
-You may expect to receive an answer soon.
+You can expect to receive an answer soon.

 Have a nice day!